o4oren/minigrep/README.md

 # minigrep
-Minigrep command line util from the Rust book
+Minigrep command line util from the Rust book.